-There can be a wide range of services required to help someone to successfully return to the community.
+There can be a wide range of services required to help someone to successfully return to the community, including community-based treatments.
 What that means to the person with a brain injury might differ as well.
 For some, returning to work is considered a return to the community.
 For others, it might be the ability to care for children, or volunteer in the community.
 The availability of community-based services and supports may vary from state to state.
 Reaching out to your state Brain Injury Association or other local resources like Aging and Disability Resource Centers and connecting with local support groups or Independent Living Centers can be extremely helpful in gathering information about local services and supports.
 Some supports available might include:

 Home Health Services